ScialdoneLab/CIARA/README.md

 2. **knn_matrix**: K-nearest neighbors matrix (n_cells x n_cells)
 3. **gene_expression**: numeric vector with the gene expression (length equal to n_cells).
 The gene expression is binarized (equal to 0/1 in the cells where the value is below/above the median)
 4. **p_value**: maximum p value (returned by the R function fisher.test with parameter alternative = "g") for considering a local region enriched
-6. **odds_ratio**: minimum odds ratio (returned by the R function **fisher.test** with parameter alternative = "g") above which a local region is considered enriched
 5. **local_region**: minimum number of local regions (cell with its knn neighbours) where the binarized gene expression is enriched in 1
-7. **approximation**.Logical.For a given gene, the fisher test is run in the local regions of only the cells where the binarized gene expression is 1
+6. **approximation**.Logical.For a given gene, the fisher test is run in the local regions of only the cells where the binarized gene expression is 1

 The gene expression is binarized (1/0) if the value in a given cell is above/below the median.
 Each of cell with its first K nearest neighbors defined a local region.
 If there are at least **local_region** enriched in 1 according **to fisher.test** (with p value below than **p_value** and odds ratio above or equal to **odds_ratio**) , then the entropy for the gene is computed starting from the probability of having 1/0.
 The minimum of the entropy across all the enriched local regions is the entropy of mixing.
 If there are no enriched local regions, then the entropy of mixing  and the p value by default are set to 1
 The output of **CIARA_gene**  is a list with one element corresponding to the p value of the gene